EZ-Tracer & EZ-Cache

 As a means of further reducing the overhead of collecting data, Trace Sampling allows the user to request a certain percentage of system activity to be captured rather than all activity.

-When starting an EZ-Cache trace, you can specify whether or not you wish to include SQL activity already in the Dynamic Statement Cache prior to starting the trace.
-A further option allows you to take a snapshot of the current contents of the Dynamic Statement Cache for immediate analysis.
+When starting an EZ-Cache trace, you can specify whether you wish to include SQL activity already in the Dynamic Statement Cache prior to the EZ-Cache trace starting.
+Or you may choose to only include activity while the EZ-Cache trace is active.
+A further option allows you to take a “snap shot” of the current contents of the Dynamic Statement Cache.